-- a) persons who are committed to theological education for ministry. - b) persons who are competent, experienced ministers and willing to share their ministry with the student. - c) persons whose interpersonal skills enable them to establish and maintain a mentoring relationship. - d) persons who are able to invest the time necessary to fulfill program requirements such as responding to written reports, conducting mentoring sessions, and writing evaluations. - e) persons who take their own continuing education seriously. - f) persons who are willing to participate in orientation meetings as well as formal mentoring training. - 3.
-Goal/reflection process students identify learning goals at the beginning of the academic year and write a brief reflection at the end of the year on their learning goals.
-These reflections are the starting place for ongoing reflection and dialogue with a the basic Master of Divinity director and the theological field education director.
-This process is followed by a written reflection from the Director of Theological Field Education.
+- a) persons who are committed to theological education for ministry. - b) persons who are competent, experienced ministers and willing to share their ministry with the student. - c) persons whose interpersonal skills enable them to establish and maintain a mentoring relationship. - d) persons who are able to invest the time necessary to fulfill program requirements such as responding to written reports, conducting mentoring sessions, and writing evaluations. - e) persons who take their own continuing education seriously. - 3.
+Goal/reflection process students identify specific learning goals they wish to achieve during their placement which will later be incorporated into their Ministry Based Learning Proposal and Covenantal Agreement.